ouuan/naive-ui/demo/pages/docs/customize-theme/enUS/index.md

 # Customizing Theme

-Naive-ui provide `n-config-provider` to customize the theme.
+Naive-ui provides `n-config-provider` to customize the theme.

-By default all the component is light themed, without any configuration.
+By default, all the component is light-themed, without any configuration.

 ## Use Dark Theme